I-539 Timeline: How Long Does Application to Extend/Change Nonimmigrant Status Take?

 - 4If you are changing from F-1 to H-4 (as the spouse or dependent of a principal H-1B worker), you typically file I-539 alongside the principal's I-129.

 - 5Premium processing (Form I-907) is available for some I-539 categories (H-4, L-2, E dependents).
-The timeline for those categories under premium is 30 business days.
+Eligible categories use an applicable 30-business-day period for qualifying adjudicative action, not guaranteed approval.

 - 6An approved I-539 does not give you a new visa, only a new I-94.
 To travel abroad and return, you may need a new visa stamp.